LCSB-BioCore/COBREXA.jl/docs/src/tutorials/2_analysis.md

 - `GLPK` (based on a C library) for linear and mixed-integer problems
 - `Gurobi` (based on an external library, but requires a license that is free for academic use) for linear, mixed-integer and quadratic problems
-- `OSQP` as a free alternative to `Gurobi` for solving quadratic problems

 All solvers can be installed using the Julia package manger.